qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

-   "layout_page", "Returns the page number of the current item in the layout" "layout_pageheight", "Returns the active page height in the layout (in mm)" "layout_pagewidth", "Returns the active page width in the layout (in mm)" "legend_column_count |36|", "Returns the number of column in the legend" "legend_filter_by_map |36|", "Indicates if the content of the legend is filtered by the map"
+   "layout_page", "Returns the page number of the current item in the layout" "layout_pageheight", "Returns the active page height in the layout (in mm)" "layout_pagewidth", "Returns the active page width in the layout (in mm)" "legend_column_count |36|", "Returns the number of columns in the legend" "legend_filter_by_map |36|", "Indicates if the content of the legend is filtered by the map"
    "legend_filter_out_atlas |36|", "Indicates if the atlas is filtered out of the legend"